z-wenqing/ip/docs/README.md

 # User Guide

-Wqchat is a chatbot that helps the user to keep track of various tasks, optimized for use via a Command Line Interface (CLI)
+Wqchat is a chatbot that helps the user to keep track of various tasks, optimized for use via a Command Line Interface (CLI).
 ## Features

 ### View task list: list